 — Jake Humphrey (@mrjakehumphrey) August 17, 2019

-Vermaelen was a talented centre-back and a natural leader, but he struggled with injuries during a significant part of his time as Arsenal captain.
+Vermaelen was a talented centre-back and a natural leader but struggled with injuries during a significant part of his time as Arsenal captain.

-Even when fit, the Belgian was behind Laurent Koscielny and Per Mertesacker in the pecking order, so he found himself out of the team and club captain from the bench.
+Even when fit, the Belgian was behind Laurent Koscielny and Per Mertesacker in the pecking order, finding himself out of the team and club captain from the bench.

 He reportedly agreed to join Manchester United before signing for Barcelona in 2014, where he continued to miss games through injury problems.

-Despite being sidelined for most of the 2016/17 season with a knee injury, Mertesacker was named as Arsenal captain following Arteta’s retirement.
+Despite knowing he would miss a big chunk of the next season with a knee injury, Mertesacker was named as Arsenal captain following Mikel Arteta’s retirement in 2016.

-“Wenger knew how long I was out but he told me that he still saw me as a big figure for the club and that I was his first choice.
+“Wenger knew how long I was out, but he told me that he still saw me as a big figure for the club and that I was his first choice.
 I couldn’t believe it.
-It was huge for me,” said Mertesacker to the Daily Telegraph.
+It was huge for me,” Mertesacker told the Daily Telegraph.